hmcts/document-management-client/README.md

 Just include the library as your dependency and you will be to use the client class.
 Health check for DM service is provided as well.

-Components provided by this library will get automatically configured in a Spring context if `document_management.api_gateway.url` configuration property is defined and does not equal `false`.
+Components provided by this library will get automatically configured in a Spring context if `document_management.url` configuration property is defined and does not equal `false`.

 ### Building